adamprocter/gomarkdownblog/README.md

 # Go markdown blog
 This is my attempt to build a Go based web 'app' and service.
-I need a blog and I wanted control over the content (indieweb) The blog allows posts to be written in Markdown and allows comments into a MySQL database
+I need a blog and I wanted control over the content (indieweb) The blog allows posts to be written in Markdown and allows comments into a MySQL database.

+The Blog is being used at http://researchnot.es

 ## Issues